dsardt/Word-of-Warships-Yukikaze-Vits-Sound-Mod/README.md

 Open Game folder "World_of_Warships" in your computer,

-Unzip the zip file and open.copy "banks"  into World of Warships\bin(the largest numbered folder)\res_﻿mods﻿\
+Unzip the rar file and open，then copy "banks"  into World of Warships\bin(the largest numbered folder)\res_﻿mods﻿\

 Run the game and open AUDIO settings.

 Choose "Azurlane Yukikaze Vits Ver1.X" at "Voiceover modification".